dantecatalfamo/agenda-html/README.md

 Modify `agenda-html-file` with the desired location for the HTML output.

+To run the script, clone the repository, modify the config file and run `agenda-html.sh`

 If running this from a crontab, make sure the environment is set up correctly, as cron often runs jobs with a minimal `$PATH`.

 This extension can be used to set the new tab page in [Chrome](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia)